clncmbl/ds_gettingandcleaningdata/README.md

 ### Required task: "2.
 Extracts only the measurements on the mean and standard deviation for each measurement."
 The script identifies the "keeper" columns; that is, those that are mean or standard deviations of the measurements.
 It finds those columns by looking in the features data frame for the feature names containing "-mean()" or "-std()".
 (Other feature names that contain substrings like "mean" or "std" are not included because are derived from means or standard deviations, but are not, themselves, those kinds of values.)

 The rows in the features data frame correspond to columns in the X data frame.
-So, we next remove the non-keeper rows from the features and the non-keeper columns from X.
+So, the script next remove the non-keeper rows from the features and the non-keeper columns from X.

 ### Required task: "3.
 Uses descriptive activity names to name the activities in the data set."
 The script converts the numeric column in the y (activities) data frame to a factor with the following labels: "walking", "walkingupstairs", "walkingdownstairs", "sitting", "standing", "laying"